ifsamaed/Java/README.md

 ###FILE Java.math.BigInteger Class:
 Provides operations for modular arithmetic, GCD calculation, primality testing, prime generation, bit manipulation, and a few other miscellaneous operations.

+###FILE pilasCapicua:
+In this exercise we are passing  a stack as parameter, this function convert this stack in capicua